NethServer/ns8-core/doc/new_module.md

 - `imageroot/systemd/user/` contains all systemd `.service` files, the directory will be copied to `/home/mymodule1/.config/systemd/user/`

 Every module **must** define at least a `create-module` action.
-The `create-module` should contain a step to pull the image.
+The `create-module` should contain a step to pull the web service image.

 Something like `imageroot/actions/create-module/10pull`:
 ```